Shaz-Set/GithubQuiz2/src/com/goanna/README.md

 C - It supports running JUnit 4 tests, JUnit 3.8.x tests, and mixtures.

-D - All of the above.
+D - All of the above. <-

+The Answer is D

 Q 4 - A test method annotated with @Ignore will not be executed.

 A - false

-B - true
+B - true <-

+The Answer is B

 Q 5 - @Before gets executed before each test.
 True/False?

-A. True
+A. True <-

 B. False

+The Answer is A